Anvitha-create/AI-password-checker/README.md

 # ✅ 🔐 AI Password Checker

-An interactive and visually responsive tool that checks your password strength in real time.
-Using HTML, CSS, and JavaScript.
+An interactive and visually responsive tool that checks your password strength in real time using HTML, CSS, and JavaScript.

 ---